8ouncesrice noodlescooked al dente per package instructions

 Instructions

-Bring a large Dutch Oven to medium-high heat.
-Add butter and let melt; swirl to coat the pan.
-Add garlic & onion and move around the pan until garlic is fragrant and onion has softened, about 1-2 minutes.
+Sauté: Bring a large Dutch Oven to medium-high heat.
+Add 2 tablespoons butter and let melt; swirl to coat the pan.
+Add onion & 3 teaspoons garlic and move around the pan until garlic is fragrant and onion has softened, about 1-2 minutes.

-Add shrimp and basil.
+Cook Shrimp: Add 1 pound large raw shrimp and ¼ cup fresh basil.
 Stir and cover; let cook 3-5 minutes or until shrimp are fully cooked.

-Meanwhile, cook rice noodles to al dente according to package instructions.
+Cook Noodles: Meanwhile, cook 8 ounces rice noodles to al dente according to package instructions.
 Drain and rinse with cold water.

 Notes